Jacksonsville State University Little River Canyon Center

-At 133' high, Graces High Falls is the tallest waterfall in Alabama.
+At 133' high, Graces High Falls is the tallest above ground waterfall in Alabama.
 This waterfall is dependent on rainfall and does not flow year-round.
 Graces High Falls Overlook features a viewing platform on Little River Canyon Rim Parkway.

 Little River Canyon features over 26 miles of trail, from serene river-side hikes to steep, strenuous trails leading down the canyon to the river below.
 Jacksonville State University also offers the Path To Learning Trail, a gentle stroll through the woods behind the Canyon Center.
 Stop by the information desk at the Little River Canyon Center for suggestions for your hike, or consult the table below and choose your own adventure!

 The backcountry of Little River Canyon National Preserve is a landscape of rolling hills and dense woodlands, where Little River runs calm and wildlife abounds.
 The 23 miles of road in the Wildlife Management Area are open to 4 wheel drive vehicles, horseback riders, bicyclist, and hikers, and is popular for kayaks and canoes during the wetter months.